woblerr/gpbackman/COMMANDS.md

 By default, only active backups or backups with deletion status "In progress" from gpbackup_history.db are displayed.

-To additional display deleted backups, use the --show-deleted option.
+To additional display deleted backups, use the --deleted option.
-To additional display failed backups, use the --show-failed option.
+To additional display failed backups, use the --failed option.
-To display all backups, use --show-deleted  and --show-failed options together.
+To display all backups, use --deleted and --failed options together.

 To display backups of a specific type, use the --type option.